Watershed-Function-SFA/BASIN-3D/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisities
 BASIN-D3 is a Django application which requires:

 * Python (>= 3.4, 3.5)
 * Django (1.8, 1.9)

+### Get the code

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+    $ git clone git@bitbucket.org:<your bitbucket username>/basin-3d.git
+    $ cd basin-3d

+## Documentation
+Sphinx is used to generate documentation.
+You first need to create a virtual environment for generating the docs.

+    $ source .venv/bin/activate
+    $ pip install sphinx
+    $ python setup.py develop

+Generate the documentation

+    $ cd docs
+    $ make html

+Review the generated documentation

+    $ open _build/html/index.html

 ## Develop
+Setup virtualenv for development and testing purposes.
+All basin-3d tests are in `basin3d.tests`.
+They can be

+### Example Django Project
 There is an example project for testing in directory `example-django`.

 Build the example Django project